Getting a Tattoo While Breastfeeding – Is It Safe?

-For all new mothers, the safety of their babies is of the greatest priority.
+For new mothers, the safety of their baby is of the greatest priority.
 New mothers will take great care with everything they do, and all the lifestyle choices they make while pregnant or nursing a new-born baby.
 Some new moms, however, would like to get a tattoo in order to cherish this special moment in their life.
 In this article, we will look closely at some possible concerns with regards to getting a tattoo while breastfeeding.

 Can Breastfeeding Moms Get a Tattoo?

 Tattoos are created using a machine that has ink coated needles piercing the skin at a rate of hundreds of times a minute in order to create a design.
 These needles only penetrate to a few millimetres in the top layer of the skin and deposit ink just below the surface of the skin.
 While there is no conclusive study with regards to the dangers of getting a tattoo while breastfeeding, there are, however, some important safety considerations to be taken into account.
 The first of these would probably be the impact of the ink used for tattoo-making contaminating breast milk.
-This, however, should not be of much concern since the molecules of tattoo ink are too large to contaminate breast milk.
+This, should not be of much concern since the molecules of tattoo ink are too large to contaminate breast milk.

 Another concern would be the risk of infections from the procedure itself.
 There are two possible types of infections that can occur on account of getting a tattoo.
 Local infection can occur on account of the failure to take the necessary care after getting a tattoo and may include swelling or scarring around the tattoo.
 Local infections pose no threat to the baby being nursed.
 Systemic infections are those that occur on account of negligence by the tattoo artist.
-Since tattooing involves the piercing of the skin by needles, equipment that is not sterilized and a generally unhygienic environment can cause blood-borne infections like hepatitis or HIV.
+Since tattooing involves the piercing of the skin by needles, equipment that is not sterilised and a generally unhygienic environment can cause blood-borne infections like hepatitis or HIV.
 While HIV can pass through breast milk to the child, a cracked nipple may transfer the hepatitis virus to the baby.

-A tattoo on the breast while breastfeeding is not recommended, as it cannot be appropriately cared for while nursing; and if the tattoo does get infected, it would mean that breastfeeding would have to cease till the infection has healed.
+A tattoo on the breast while breastfeeding is not recommended, as it cannot be appropriately cared for while nursing; and if the tattoo does get infected, it would mean that breastfeeding would have to cease until the infection has healed.

-Precautions You Should Take to Get a Tattoo while Breastfeeding
+Precautions You Should Take to Get a Tattoo While Breastfeeding

 Certain precautions must be taken before you get a tattoo; these precautions are necessary for everyone, whether or not you are a nursing mom.
 The following precautions should be kept in mind while getting a tattoo during breastfeeding: